 Native American artists, performers, and culture bearers looking for opportunities to exhibit, enhance, or share their artistic talents and cultural knowledge are invited to apply to the exciting Cultural Programs offered through THE INDIAN MUSEUM OF NORTH AMERICA®.
-Applications for the 2023 season available now.
+Applications for the 2024 season coming soon.

 These programs include:

 Artist in Residence: Artists work on projects in a public studio space in the Native American Educational and Cultural Center® during each one-month residency.
 Visitors are encouraged to stop by the studio space to visit with the Resident Artist and each artist will give a public demonstration, discussion, workshop, or lecture on Wednesdays at 12:30pm.